fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 Whenever you add a string to your NoOps SQL database entry in the component manifest, you're creating a label.
 When you deploy your Spin application to Fermyon Cloud, you will be prompted to link the label to a specific NoOps SQL database instance.
 Later on, if you'd like to update the link you can do so via the `spin cloud link` command.

-To see your existing labels, you will need to use the `spin cloud` plugin along with the subcommand of the resource you've linked your Spin application to (via a label).
-For example, if you would like to see the labels you created for your NoOps SQL DB resources, you would run the following command:
+To see your existing labels, run the `spin cloud <resource-type> list` command, where `<resource-type>` is the subcommand for the resource whose links you want to see.
+For example, if you want to see how your applications and your NoOps SQL databases are linked, run the following command:

 ```bash
 $ spin cloud sqlite list